-- 43. Where appropriate and upon request, the Agency provides assistance to States to establish and sustain their capabilities for the detection of criminal or intentional unauthorized acts involving nuclear and other radioactive material out of regulatory control and the response to nuclear security events. - 44.
+- 51. Where appropriate and upon request, the Agency provides assistance to States to establish and sustain their national infrastructure and capabilities for the detection of criminal or intentional unauthorized acts involving nuclear and other radioactive material out of regulatory control, and the response to nuclear security events. - 52.
 The Agency's work in this area also includes advisory services, such as INSServ, which provide opportunities for exchanges of views and good practices as well as advice on nuclear security measures.